 - Best strains for small spaces

 - 2. Train your plants

 - 4. Keep the temperature and humidity in check

 Having almost no space for a cannabis cultivation operation is only a small hurdle to overcome for the enthusiastic and creative grower.
 In fact, micro growing is one of the best accidental things to occur in the world of modern cultivation.
 Even without a garden, anybody can use micro growing techniques to start their own weed cultivation.

-The more legal marijuana becomes around the world, the more liberty everybody has to grow it.
+The more legal cannabis becomes around the world, the more liberty everybody has to grow it.
 Unfortunately, not everybody has access to an acre of land for planting or even for a small plot in the backyard.
 Some people live in apartments and still want to grow weed.
 Micro growing has really enabled growing operations to happen in very, very limited space.

 If you’re planning the very fun task of growing weed under your kitchen sink or in a small cabinet, we’ve got some essential tips and tricks for you.
 There are a couple of things about micro growing that you have to really pay attention to.
 Other than that, it’s just like growing in a regular grow space!

 1. Choose your strain wisely

 If you’ve ever grown weed before, you know that certain strains can get pretty tall – way too tall for a closet.
 While each strain has its own unique characteristic, there are definitely patterns of behaviour to watch out for.
 For example, sativas have a tendency to grow quite tall and tree-like.
 Indicas tend to stay small and bushy.